newlogic/smartscanner-core/README.md

 Refer to the [API Reference](https://github.com/idpass/smartscanner-core/wiki/API-Reference) for complete information about each scan operation and the different options available.

+Refer to the [SmartScanner intent extra reference](https://github.com/newlogic/smartscanner-core/wiki/SmartScannerActivity-Intent-extra-reference) for examples on how to pass different options intent extra to SmartScanner.

 Finally, for convenience we recommend using the [smartscanner-android-api](https://github.com/idpass/smartscanner-android-api) library which simplifies the app intent call out process.

 ## Running the demo app